rauc/rauc/docs/concept/update-concept.rst

 --------------

 Using different keys for each purpose is recommended.
-If a key becomes compromised, it can be revoked and the new CRL (certificate revocation list) distributed using a update bundle.
+If a key becomes compromised, it can be revoked and the new CRL distributed using an update bundle.

 The certificate lifetimes should be configured to avoid problems due to invalid system time (broken/missing RTC).